smselnes/rainydays/README.md

-# rainydays
+# rainydays-assignment
-My first website created with HTML &amp; CSS
+My first creation of a website, using HTML and CSS.